ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

 * You should have first completed the [Xamarin Test Cloud](xamarin-test-cloud.md) section.
     > If you have not completed the Xamarin Test Cloud section, download the [CreditCardValidatior.Droid.Zip file](https://github.com/xamarin/test-cloud-samples/raw/master/Quickstarts/downloads/CreditCardValidator.Droid.zip).
 * You will require Visual Studio to add the HockeyApp nuget package to the project.
+* The Java SDK is required to create a keystore for signing an Android app
+* [OpenSSL](http://gnuwin32.sourceforge.net/packages/openssl.htm) binaries will be required for encrypting the app signing keys

+## Introductory Remarks
+While Xamarin test cloud does not require an application to be signed to be tested, HockeyApp will require it to be so in order to install on a device.
+Without a signature on your app, you may see errors in HockeyApp that refer to the package being corrupted.

+In addition, if you want to try builds out from Xamarin, it is important that they be tested on a real device.
+Unfortunately the available emulators (neither the official Android ones nor the ones available with [Visual Studio](https://www.visualstudio.com/vs/msft-android-emulator/)) will not be able to download and install the binary packages.

 ## Signing Your Build
 To deploy your application through HockeyApp, you should sign your built packages in accordance with requirements of the target platform.
 More information about application requirements are available in the [app management](https://support.hockeyapp.net/kb/app-management-2/how-to-create-a-new-version) documentation.